It's that time of year...

 And they would love your help.

 You can make donations of food or new, warm clothing (sweatshirts, hats, scarves, gloves) at their location 300 West Oak Street.
 (That’s the basement kitchen of St Andrew Presbyterian, y’all.)
 M-F 9:00a- 1:00p.
-Ask for Liz Whitaker or Daniel Sonney.
+Ask for Liz, Rick or James.

 You can also donate online.